 Honey Mustard BBQ Sauce

 • And so much more!

-Store this barbecue sauce in the fridge for up to two weeks.
+Store this barbecue sauce in the fridge in an airtight container for up to two weeks.
 Serve cold right out of the fridge or warm it up.

-Honey mustard barbecue sauce in a small mason jar.
+Overhead view of honey mustard barbecue sauce in a mason jar

+Honey Mustard BBQ Sauce